Birmingham Alabama Veterans’ Benefits

 Applying for Veterans Disability Benefits

 Errors and omissions during the veterans disability benefits application process can result in delays or denials.
 Claims with the best chance of approval include thorough and detailed documentation of:

 - Discharge and separation papers (DD214 or equivalent)

 - Dependency records (marriage and children’s birth certificates)

 - Employment history (including details about your current income)

 After you submit your application for the benefits you deserve, the VA will notify you that they have received your application.
 Following this initial correspondence, you may be required to submit additional paperwork in support of your claim.

 If you disagree with the VA’s decision on your claim—whether you were denied benefits, you believe your disability rating should be higher, or for any other reason—you have the right to file an appeal.

 There are a number of important steps involved in filing your appeal.
 The process is complicated, and it can take months or even years to complete.
 But you don’t have to do it by yourself.
 Our experienced Alabama veterans disability lawyers want to help increase your chances of winning your appeal.

-To learn more about the appeals process and how we can help, call our Birmingham veterans disability lawyers today.
+To learn more about the appeals process and how we can help with your va benefits, call our Birmingham veterans disability lawyers today.
 Your initial consultation is always free, and with our No Fee Guarantee®, you don’t owe us anything unless we get results.
-Call (800) 477-7510 or fill out our free initial consultation form to contact us today.
+Call (800) 477-7510 or fill out our free initial consultation form to contact us and speak to a lawyer today.